GeorgeStrakhov/icudo/README.md

 ##Todo
-* interface: header for the profile & change password pages
+* landing page text
+* choice of firebase endpoint based on the environment (host location): if icudo.com => icudo else
+* add/edit task to be able to change date
-* interface: header for the unauthorized pages (login, signup, landing (?))
+* header for add/edit with x instead of +
+* add "did it yesterday" to cleaning up yesterdays tasks
-* bug: entering the app via a deep link to edit task id results in a redirect
+* BUG: entering the app via a deep link to edit task id results in a redirect
 * integrate connection lost detector http://github.hubspot.com/offline/
 * redo mobile frienly with ng-Animate
-* create desktop UI (todo and done in one view?)
+* create desktop UI (todo and done in one view?)  => separate controllers to avoid conflicts?
-* bug / question: what if I left the window open overnight? how / when should the date be changed?
+* BUG: what if I left the window open overnight? how / when should the date be changed? (!) recheck regularly?
-* bug: logout and login leaves you hanging in the 'loading' state
-* deal with UI and showing the header...
 * style global loader (loading partial view)
-* css: single mobile brakepoint (xs+sm vs md+lg)
+* integrate intercom for user-management & communication: http://docs.intercom.io/integrating-intercom-in-one-page-app